Purpose: to support field-based genetic research.

 - Although Heredity Fieldwork Grants are primarily targeted at post-graduate students, in exceptional circumstances we will consider applications from students who are required to complete a fieldwork study in their final undergraduate, or MSc by Research year.

-- Applicants other than PI’s will require to submit a supporting letter from their head of department/supervisor who will need to provide evidence of their Genetics Society membership
+- Applicants other than PI’s and Co-I’s are required to submit a supporting letter from their head of department/supervisor who will need to provide evidence of their Genetics Society membership.

 - A maximum of one Heredity Fieldwork Grant per individual per two years will be awarded.